1949 France rugby union tour of Argentina

 The 1949 France rugby union tour of Argentina was a series of rugby union matches played by the France national team in Argentina.
-It was the first official visit of a European team in South America.
+It was the first official visit of a European team in South America, so Argentina had only played 13 matches against the British Lions during their tours of 1927 and 1936, the Junior Springboks in 1932, the Oxford and Cambridge universities in 1948 (all of them in Argentina), and Chile (being the first matches as visitor, playing two games in Valparaíso in 1936, with two victories for Argentina).